Mataram kingdom: Etymology

 The name "Mataram" was originally known in the 8th century as a Hindu-Buddhist kingdom then the name reappeared in the 16th century as one of the Islamic kingdom or known as Mataram Sultanate.
 As a result, the historiography of this kingdom is referred to as Ancient Mataram to distinguish it from Islamic Mataram.

-This historic Javanese Kingdom of Mataram should not be confused with the Mataram city located on Lombok island, currently the capital of West Nusa Tenggara province.
-The latter was actually the royal capital of the Cakranegara, a branch of Balinese Karangasem nobles that colonise Lombok in early 19th century.
+This historic Javanese kingdom of Mataram should not be confused with the Mataram city located on Lombok island, currently the capital of West Nusa Tenggara province.
+The latter was actually the royal capital of the Cakranegara, a branch of Balinese Karangasem nobles that colonised Lombok in the early 19th century.
 Indeed, Lombok's Mataram city was named after the historic region of Mataram in Java, as it is a common practice for Balinese to name their settlements after their Javanese heritage.